 If you’ve always wondered what your dog has to say, now is your chance to find out.
 You don’t have to be a speech pathologist or dog trainer in order to begin building a new level of understanding about what your dog wants.
 Now, you can actually learn how to teach your dog to talk with buttons.
 Using recordable dog training buttons is a fun way to increase the communication that you already have with your dog.
 It’s also something that, with a little bit of practice, every dog can use to communicate at least basic things like wanting a walk or to play.

-Recordable dog training buttons are available to purchase through many retailers.
+Recordable dog training buttons are available to purchase through many retailers — Stella even has her own set!
 There are high-end buttons purchasable through medical and therapeutic supply companies, but you can also buy cheaper options.
 I found this four-pack of buttons on Amazon that I bought for training my own dogs.
 Each button can be recorded with 30 seconds (much more time than you need for just one word).
 Some owners also choose to buy foam floor tiles and velcro to attach the buzzers to, in order to keep their dog from slipping.

 Step By Step